B.A., Hendrix College; M.A., Ph.D., University of California (Irvine)

-I currently have the privilege of teaching QR 140 (Introduction to Quantitative Reasoning) and Stat 101 (Reasoning with Data: Elementary Applied Statistics).
+I currently have the privilege of teaching QR 140 (Introduction to Quantitative Reasoning), QR/Stat 150 (Introduction to Data Literacy: Everyday Applications), and Stat 160 (Fundamentals of Statistics).
 These courses give students an essential mathematical foundation for future classes, help them appreciate the ubiquity of math across fields and in their own lives, and heighten their ability to think critically about the world and quantitative claims regarding it.
 Math anxiety gnaws at millions of people around the world, and my classes are designed to make the subject approachable, practical, and rewarding so that students might integrate mathematics into their future careers and daily lives.

 I think it necessary and enjoyable to keep up with the latest advances in pedagogical techniques.
 Novel active learning activities, assessment methods, and other teaching strategies are researched constantly, and I enjoy cherry picking the ones I think would work well in my courses.
 I also enjoy attending conferences on pedagogy and have a particular interest in reducing student stress, promoting critical thinking, and facilitating the success of first-generation students.